Budgeting basics

 The Financial Planning Office plays a central role coordinating and overseeing the overall development and consolidation of the annual operating and restricted funds budgets.

-The university consolidated budget is approved by the Board of Governors each year.
+The university All Funds budget is approved by the Board of Governors each year.
 Below are the Board of Governors submissions and additional documents which support budget and planning transparency, accountability and communication to the members of the university community.

 These resources have been developed to ensure the university community has access to the organization’s financial and planning information, including linkages to related and relevant information that assist in our decision-making.